 In one season at Eckerd College, Baufield saw three players receive all-conference honors, including freshman libero Kaitlyn Sibson, who recorded 468 digs, which ranked second-most in a single-season for the Tritons.

-In her four-year playing career that included 113 matches, Baufield amassed 743 digs, 519 kills, 113 assists, 83 service aces, and 76 blocks.
+In Baufield's four-year playing career she registered 743 digs, 519 kills, 113 assits, 83 service aces and 76 blocks in 113 matches.
 Baufield registered six double-doubles in her career, while posting a career-high 18 kills on Nov.17, 2010 against Kennesaw State.
-In addition, Baufield recorded double figures in digs in 29 career matches, while compiling double digits in kills 13 times.
+In addition, Baufield recorded double figures in dibgs in 29 career matches, while compiling double digit kills 13 times.

-A three-time Atlantic Sun All-Academic honoree and three-time team captain, Baufield graduated Cum Laude with a bachelor's degree in sport management in the spring of 2011.
-In 2013, Baufield earned her master's degree in Sport Management from ETSU.
+A three-time Atlantic Sun All-Academic honoree and three-time team captain, Baufield graduated Cum Laude with a bachelor's degree in sports management in the spring of 2011.
+In 2013, Baufield earned her master's degree in Sports Management from ETSU.